apason/ttk-15/doc/machine/readme.md

 -f file , where file is name of executable file.
 If -f flag is not used, ttk-15 will use first non-option argument as binary file

--g causes ttk-15 to run in interactive (debugging) mode.
-It prints whole CPU state and first dozens memory slots between every instruction and holds execution until user prompts enter. (make sure your terminal is big enough to see output correctly)
+-g causes ttk-15 to run in interactive (debugging) mode. see doc/machine/debugger for more information.

 -M memsize , where memsize is memory size reserved for machine.
 Size is declared in machine words (32bits) default value is 512